 We also shared a lovely meal together.

 We were treated to a lovely Christmas show on the penultimate day of the Winter term.
-Pupils in our 6-12 class put on 'The little Christmas tree' and our 3-6 class sang and danced as snowflakes.
+Pupils in our elementary (6-12) class put on 'The little Christmas tree' and children from our Children's House (3-6 class) sang and danced as snowflakes.
 Thank you for a lovely show and to all parents for helping to clean up at the end.

 The United Nations was created to "preserve peace, advance justice and constitute a permanent structure for international cooperation."
 It acts as a world forum to help countries work together to achieve peace and human rights.